riscv-collab/riscv-openocd/gnuarmeclipse/scripts/README.md

-These were the scripts used during the **GNU ARM Eclipse OpenOCD** build procedure.
-Now they are deprecated, and a single script to build all distribution files was added to the gnuarmeclipse-se.git.
+These scripts are used during the **GNU ARM Eclipse OpenOCD** build procedure.

-The deprecated build scripts are:

-* build-openocd-linux.sh
-* build-openocd-osx.sh
-* build-openocd-win-cross-linux.sh

-Starting with May 2015, these scripts will no longer be maintained and will be removed at a later date.
+For the build script itself, see https://github.com/gnuarmeclipse/build-scripts.

 ## cross-pkg-config